CANADA FX DEBT-C$ edges lower ahead of BoC rate announcement

 If they don't say anything, Davis said he would expect the currency to rally further, especially given that equity markets largely stabilized overnight and commodity markets are higher.

-The price of oil CLc1 staged a comeback above $67 a barrel after a sharp drop in the previous session, boosted by increased oil price forecasts from U.S. investment bank Goldman Sachs (GS.N: Quote).
+The price of oil CLc1 staged a comeback above $67 a barrel after a sharp drop in the previous session, boosted by increased oil price forecasts from U.S. investment bank Goldman Sachs (GS.N).

 At 8:00 a.m.
 (1200 GMT), the Canadian currency was at C$1.1151 to the U.S. dollar, or 89.68 U.S. cents, down from Wednesday's session close at C$1.1084 to the U.S. dollar, or 90.22 U.S. cents.